Considering Adoption in Texas?

 How to Adopt Stepchildren in Texas

-To adopt your stepchild through a private adoption, Texas adoption law requires you to file a petition with the court.
+To adopt your stepchild through a private adoption in Flower Mound, Texas adoption law requires you to file a petition with the court.
 The child’s biological, noncustodial parent will then have to voluntarily surrender and transfer his or her parental rights to you.
 The termination of parental rights is permanent and irreversible.
 As a result, this voluntary consent can be difficult to obtain.
-In some cases, our Lewisville adoption lawyers may ask for a court intervention for the termination of non-custodial parental rights.
+In some cases, our adoption lawyers in Flower Mound Texas may ask for a court intervention for the termination of non-custodial parental rights.

 What are Home Social Studies for Texas Adoptions?